 Patrick Emery currently lives in Poland, OH, with his wife, April, and their 3 children.
-He is on staff with the CCO (Coalition for Christian Outreach), working as a Resource Associate for the Experiential Designs (XD) Team.
-CCO XD is an adventure-based ministry that seeks to serve both college students and the community through the context of experiential education.
-Challenge Course building and facilitation, leading wilderness trips, teaching adventure education classes, and discipling college students are Patrick’s primary responsibilities.
-He first attended a CAA conference in 2011, joined the CAA board in 2012, and is excited to see the association continue to grow.
-The CAA was instrumental in helping Patrick begin a career in adventure-based ministry, and he is passionate about helping other like-minded individuals collaborate and network as they live out their callings in a variety of contexts.
+He is on staff with the CCO (Coalition for Christian Outreach) as an Assistant Director for the Experiential Designs (XD) Team.
+He oversees a talented group of facilitators who specialize in crafting custom-designed programs.
+Creating opportunities for transformation (most often in the outdoors) are what continue to get him out of bed in the mornings.
+He first attended a CAA conference in 2011, joined the CAA board in 2012 as the Treasurer, and stepped into the President role in 2016.
+The CAA was instrumental in helping Patrick begin a career in adventure-based ministry, and he is passionate about helping other like-minded individuals collaborate and network.
+He currently holds certifications with: WFR, PCIA, ACA Kayaking, LNT.

 Dan Harbuck - Prodeals

 Dan and his wife Andrea live with their 4 kids in the pineywoods of east Texas.
-He splits time between managing the challenge course and team-building program for Stephen F. Austin State University, and working as a ropes course trainer/builder/inspector for Adventure Experiences.
-He was irrevocably steered to a life in the outdoors as a participant on a 21-day wilderness trip in the Sierra Nevada with Summit Adventure in 2000.
+He has split time over the last several years between managing the challenge course and team-building program for Stephen F. Austin State University, and working as a ropes course trainer/builder/inspector for Adventure Experiences.
+He was irrevocably steered to a life in the outdoors as a participant on a 21-day wilderness trip in the Sierra Nevada with Summit Adventure in the year 2000.
 The last 15 years have been filled leading backcountry expeditions, rock climbing trips, and ropes course programs in Australia, California, Texas, and a few places in between.
-Dan’s favorite place in the outdoors is the high desert.
 He first attended a CAA conference in 2006.